haraphat01/weather/README.md

 # weather

-This is a weather app to check the weather condition of any location, the user also have the opportunity to select Celsius	or Fahrenheit.
+This is a weather app that is used to check the weather condition of any location, the user also has the opportunity to select Celsius or Fahrenheit.

 ## Built With
 This project development was achieved using the following technologies: